Prague Experience logoPrague tourist information & travel guide logo

 5th-27th April 2025.
 Opening hours are daily 10:00-20:00.

-Local Easter market located near the city centre (the following market is aimed at Czech people, although everyone is welcome):
+Local Easter Markets near the city centre (aimed at Czech people, although everyone is welcome):

 • Peace Square (Náměstí Míru) - 15 minutes walk from Wenceslas Square.

 *Note: The dates of the main Easter Markets are fixed.
-The small and local markets may start a few days earlier (exact dates will be posted here in mid-March).
+The small markets may start a few days earlier - the exact dates will be finalised and posted here in mid-March 2025.

 What are the Prague Easter Markets?